dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/redshift-setup.md

 For backward compatibility, dbt-redshift now supports valid inputs for `sslmode` in `psycopg2`.
 We've added conversion logic mapping each of `psycopg2`'s accepted `sslmode` values to the corresponding `ssl` and `sslmode` parameters in `redshift_connector`.

-Table below details accepted `sslmode` parameters and how connection will be made according to each option:
+The table below details accepted `sslmode` parameters and how the connection will be made according to each option:

 `sslmode` parameter | Expected behavior in dbt-redshift | Actions behind the scenes